Living in France: International France Health Insurance

 An Overview of Health Insurance in France

 France administers a system of universal health insurance funded by taxation.
 The standard of care is considered superb.
 In fact, France is listed as one of the healthiest countries in the world according to the World Health Organization’s ranking of health provider efficiency.
 From preventative medicines to emergency surgery, France offers excellent health service.

-In addition to outstanding public health, most people in France pay to carry supplemental French health insurance.
+In addition to outstanding public health insurance in France, most people pay to carry supplemental French health insurance.
 This is known in France as “mutuelle” and it’s designed to offset additional health and medical costs.
-One of those additional costs comes from doctor visits.
-The state only pays 70%, leaving the patient to cover the remaining 30%.
+One of those additional medical costs comes from doctor visits.
+Only 70% is covered by the state, leaving the patient to cover the remaining 30%.
 Thankfully, that works out to only 7 Euros or so!
 But in a large family, these small costs can quickly add up and it’s nice to have some extra coverage through the mutuelle.
 And the mutuelle also covers much bigger expenses like physiotherapy and private hospital room accommodations.

 Where Do Expats Fit In?

-So where to do expats fit in this system of health insurance?
+So where do expats fit in this French healthcare system?
 A big change in regulations in 2016 brought welcomed news to expats.
 Since then, any expat who has lived in France for at least three months in “a stable and regular manner” and plans on remaining in France on a permanent basis can apply for public health coverage.